4.93 from 40 votes

 Instructions

-• Slice chicken breast into 1" pieces and place in a bowl with kosher salt, white pepper, soy sauce, Shaoxing wine, garlic, ginger, and sesame oil.
-Marinate for at least 1 hour or up to overnight for best results.
+• Add the chicken pieces to a bowl with kosher salt, white pepper, soy sauce, Shaoxing wine, garlic, ginger, and sesame oil.
+Mix well to combine, then marinate for at least 15 minutes.

-• In a separate bowl, create your sauce by combining light soy sauce, ketchup, chicken stock, sugar, honey, and sesame oil.
+• In a separate small bowl, create your sauce by combining light soy sauce, ketchup, chicken stock, sugar, and sesame oil.
 Mix until well combined and set aside.

-• In a large bowl, combine flour, cornstarch, kosher salt, white pepper, and baking powder.
-Dredge your marinated chicken in the flour & cornstarch mixture (shake off excess).
-Pack in the dredge to ensure there are no dry spots.
+• In a large bowl, combine flour, cornstarch, kosher salt, white pepper, and baking powder and mix well to combine.
+Dredge the marinated chicken pieces in the flour & cornstarch mixture.
+Pack in the dredge with your hands to ensure there are no dry spots and shake off any excess.
 Let rest on a rack for 10-15 minutes while you heat your oil.

-• In a pan or wok over high heat, add 2 tbsp of neutral oil and fry your garlic and ginger for 15 seconds or until fragrant.
+• In a pan or wok over high heat, add 2 tbsp of neutral oil and fry the garlic and ginger for 15 seconds or until fragrant.
 Immediately add your sauce until it starts to bubble (about 45-60 seconds).
-Add your cornstarch slurry and your vinegar, and continue stirring until the sauce has thickened.
+Add the cornstarch slurry and the vinegar, and continue stirring until the sauce has thickened.
 Add your chicken and coat in the sauce and finish with sesame seeds and sesame oil.
 Enjoy!

 Notes